Wondering how to come up with a band name idea that is memorable, meaningful, and unique?

 This should be a given, but remember that there is more than one person in a band.
 You might be happy with the name you’ve come up with, but is everyone else also on board?

-Make sure the entire band is on the same page before you commit.
+Make sure all band members are on the same page before you commit.

 Once you have a few solid ideas that you like, this becomes a crucial step!